Common Cybersecurity Threats for Websites and How to Mitigate Them

 Third-Party Risks

 Enhanced cybersecurity also makes an important component of managed third-party risk procedures and practices.
-Websites, especially WordPress websites often rely on third-party plugins and integrations for enhanced functionality.
+Websites, especially Wordpress websites often rely on third-party plugins and integrations for enhanced functionality.
 However, these dependencies can introduce third party risks in websites.
 Compromised third-party elements may serve as entry points for attackers.

 -